Christoffer Taxell: Life and work

 Taxell was a member of the Swedish People's Party of Finland from 1975 to 1991 and was chairman of the party from 1985 to 1990.
 Taxell served as Minister of Justice from 1979 to 1987 in the cabinets of Mauno Koivisto and Kalevi Sorsa, after which he was Minister of Education in the Holkeri Cabinet from 1987 to 1990.
 Taxell's term of office lasted 4,037 consecutive days (11 years).

-From 1990 to 2002, Taxell was the CEO of Partek Oy and from 2005 to 2006 he was the chairman of the Confederation of Finnish Industries.
+From 1990 to 2002, Taxell was the CEO of Partek and from 2005 to 2006 he was the chairman of the Confederation of Finnish Industries.
 Taxell has also served as chairman of the Board of Finnair and as a member of the boards of EFFOA Byggproduktindustrin, ABB, Merita bank, Sampo, Varma-Sampo, KCI Konecranes, Wärtsilä (Metra), Kalmar Industries, Raisio Group, Nordkalk, Hormos Medical, Boliden, Lifim and Skandia.

 Outside the corporate world, Taxell has served as chancellor of Åbo Akademi University, among others.
 He was also the chairman of the board of the Stiftelsen för Åbo Akademi and Föreningen Konstsamfundet rf.
 Taxell is the chairman of the Board of the University Alliance and headed the foundation for the European Capital of Culture in Turku in 2011.

 Taxell's father, Lars Erik Taxell, also served as chairman of the Swedish People's Party of Finland.
 Taxell graduated with a bachelor's degree in law from the University of Turku in 1972.